burlachenkok/exploring-python3/python3-note.md

 If open VMMap it's possible to observe that after `import numpy` the 66 MBytes is a memory dedicated to images (i.e. executable file `python.exe` intepreter and loaded dynamic libraries).
 The committed `500` Megabytes are private data specific for your interpreter, for numpy, and for libraries under which the python interpreter and numpy python module are dependent.

-There are several other tools from SysInternals suite that can be helpful:
+Several other tools from SysInternals suite can be helpful:

 * [pskill](https://learn.microsoft.com/en-us/sysinternals/downloads/pskill).
 Windows OS does not come with a command-line 'kill' utility.
 The `pskill` can be used to kill processes by its identifier or by the name of the executable binary image.
 Example: `pskill python.exe` kills all Python interpreters running in the current system.